Skip to content Skip to footer

 “Very often disputes arise because the family relationship has already broken down.
 Even if it has not, arguing over inheritance would have a detrimental effect on any relationship.
 Depending on the outcome, one person’s financial gain is another person’s financial loss.
 The stress and hurt cannot be quantified.

-“Inheritance disputes are complex and require a good understanding not only of estate and probate law but also in many cases mental and testamentary capacity and attorneyship/deputyship and how these apply to a particular set of circumstances.
+“Inheritance disputes are complex and require a good understanding not only of estate and probate law but also, in many cases, mental and testamentary capacity and attorneyship or deputyship and how these apply to a particular set of circumstances.

-“It is important to seek out a truly specialist firm of solicitors to advise.
-Legal costs of running an inheritance dispute are high and the longer it runs, the more it would exhaust the estate.
+“It is important to seek out a truly specialist firm of solicitors to advise you.
+The legal costs of running a Wills dispute are high and the longer it runs, the more it would exhaust the estate.
 For this reason, the parties are often encouraged by their solicitors (and the Courts) to try to resolve the dispute through mediation, which has a high success rate.
-Although formal mediation involves significant costs, it is far more economical than taking a dispute to a final court hearing.”
+Although formal mediation involves significant costs, it is far more economical than taking a dispute to a final Court hearing.”

-Bonita specialises in contested Wills, inheritance and trust disputes and also in disputes involving mental capacity, property and professional negligence.
+Bonita specialises in contested Wills, inheritance and trust disputes and also in disputes involving mental capacity.

 Posted: